 Camille Haney – 1989 – 2000

 Camille Haney began her service to the School in 1989.
 During that time she was a partner in Anderson, Benjamin, Read and Haney, Inc., a management consulting firm with offices in Washington DC and Madison Wisconsin.
 In 1975 she founded The Haney Company which was a national consumer affairs and research consulting firm with clients such as Proctor and Gamble, American Express and the Ford Motor Company.
 Camille also headed the Wisconsin Attorney General’s Office of Consumer Protection and served two terms on the White House Consumer Advisory Council.
 She is a graduate from the School of Family Resources and Consumer Science (now known as: Human Ecology) with a BS in retailing.
-She currently lives in Madison and has generously donated the lovely art you see on the walls in and around Plenary Hall.
+She currently lives in Madison and has generously donated the lovely art you see on the walls in and around the 5th floor.

 Roxybelle and Warren (“Bud”) Heyse – 1990-2012